-A forensic psychology expert witness typically has an advanced degree and a background as a clinical psychologist.
+Forensic psychology expert witness candidates typically have an advanced degree and background as a clinical psychologist.
 Forensic psychology is a discipline that supports both civil case and criminal matters, and a forensic psychologist should have an understanding of fundamental law, as well as be able to effectively communicate evidence with legal professionals.
 The selected expert may be a member of an industry organization, such as the American Psychological Association (APA), the Association for Psychological Science (APS), or the National Alliance of Professional Psychology Providers (NAPPP).

 Examples of matters that may require the expertise of a forensic psychology expert witness include those relating to post traumatic stress disorder (PTSD), standards of care, a child custody evaluation, competency as it relates to a criminal case, and health insurance disputes.
 Forensic psychologists can also assist law enforcement with criminal profiling.
 To aid legal professionals, a psychologist can help with jury selection, development of case strategy, and expert witness preparation.
 Prior to accepting a case, it is important that a forensic psychologist consider his or her ethical guidelines put in place for the field of forensic psychology.